Skip to main content

 olive harvest teramo

-Extra Virgin Olive Oil in Italy and in the world
+Extra Virgin Olive Oil in Italy and the World

-Extra Virgin Olive Oil and Italy are bonded together by 4000 years of history.
-The Italian Extra Virgin Olive Oil stands out for its quality and limited production.
+Extra Virgin Olive Oil and Italy share a rich history that spans over 4,000 years.
+Italian Extra Virgin Olive Oil is distinguished by its high quality and limited production.

-In this blog post, you are going to learn the 25 key aspects of the Extra Virgin Olive Oil.
-All the information comes from the knowledge and experience I collected and studied through my all life, as my family is a producer of olive oil.
+In this blog post, you will learn about 25 key aspects of Extra Virgin Olive Oil.
+All the information provided comes from the knowledge and experience I have acquired throughout my life, as my family has been involved in olive oil production for generations.

-At the end of this blog post, you will have a better understanding of the production of Olive Oil and how to choose wisely when purchasing your next bottle of Extra Virgin Olive oil.
+By the end of this post, you will have a deeper understanding of how olive oil is produced and how to make informed choices when selecting your next bottle of Extra Virgin Olive Oil.

-Extra Virgin Olive oil, usually abbreviated as ‘EVO’ oil can be considered ‘Extra Virgin’ if it has been extracted by using mechanical (modern technique) or physical methods (like they used to do before with the stone and press) without being treaded chemically or by altering its temperatures.
-Of course, the only ingredient to produce Extra Virgin Olive Oil, are the olives.
+Extra Virgin Olive oil, usually abbreviated as ‘EVO’ oil, can be considered ‘Extra Virgin’ if it has been extracted by using mechanical (modern technique) or physical methods (like they used to do before with the stone and press) without being treated chemically or by altering its temperatures.
+Of course, the only ingredient to produce Extra Virgin Olive Oil is the olives.

 Extra Virgin Olive oil is the highest quality olive oil you can buy, obtained by the FIRST press/extraction of the olives.